AYUSH Counselling 2025

 Step 6: Complete the registration process by following the instructions on the AACCC-UG portal.

-By following these step-wise instructions, you can easily register for AACCC Counselling online.
+By following these step-by-step instructions, you can easily register for AACCC Counselling online.

 AACCC Counselling Process